Automox Remote Tools with Splashtop – Full User Guide

 Automox provides an organization-level setting that controls whether the Splashtop Streamer is automatically installed on newly added devices.

-This setting is managed from Settings → Remote Control and defines the default installation behavior for new devices.
+This setting is managed from Settings → Remote Tools and defines the default installation behavior for new devices.

 Default State